totalspectrum/spin2cpp/doc/basic.md

   pinhi(p)
 ```

+### PINRND (P2 only)

+Forces a pin to be an output, and sets its value randomly to either 0 or 1.
+This function is only available on P2.

 ### PINSET

 Force a pin to be an output, and set its value (new value must be either 0 or 1).